About PFAS

 Key Facts for Residents and Visitors of the Huron River

-- All public drinking water in the Huron River watershed is compliant with Michigan drinking water standards.
+- All public drinking water in the Huron River watershed is compliant with Michigan drinking water standards, but scientific understanding of the risks of PFAS in drinking water is improving rapidly.

 - Private wells have not been tested in most cases.
 The state has no authority over private residential wells.
 Concerned residents on private wells should contact their county health departments.

 - Canoeing, kayaking, and swimming are okay.
-There is no evidence that swimming in water contaminated with PFAS is a health risk, but repeated ingestion of PFAS following skin contact is a concern.
+There is no evidence that swimming in water contaminated with PFAS at the levels found in the river is a health risk, but repeated ingestion of PFAS following skin contact is a concern.

 - Avoid contact with river foam.
 PFAS concentrates at high levels in foam.
 If you do make contact with foam, rinse off with non-foamy river water and wash up when you get home.